Open-closed Deligne-Mumford field theories: geometric foundations: Global Kuranishi charts for moduli spaces of open stable maps

 \begin{proof} By verbatim the same proof as the one of \cite[Lemma 4.13]{AMS23}, one shows that the action of $\cG$ on $\cZ$ is Palais proper.
 Given this, we obtain the claim by \cite[Corollary 3.12]{AMS23}, respectively \cite[Theorem 4.3.4]{Pal61}.\end{proof}

-\begin{remark} In particular, given any closed $\cG$-invariant subset $Z$ of $\cZ$ and any $\cG$-invariant open covering $\cV$ thereof, we can find a collection of continuous $\cG$-invariant functions $\{\chi_V\}_{V\in \cV}$ subordinate to said open cover such that for each $x\in Z$ we have $\chi_V(x) > 0$ for some $V$. \end{remark} We adapt the notion of a good covering in \cite[Definition~3.10]{HS22} to our setting.
+\begin{remark} In particular, given any closed $\cG$-invariant subset $Z$ of $\cZ$ and any $\cG$-invariant open covering $\cV$ thereof, we can find a collection of continuous $\cG$-invariant functions $\{\chi_V\}_{V\in \cV}$ subordinate to said open cover such that for each $x\in Z$ we have $\chi_V(x) > 0$ for some $V$. \end{remark}